 The legalisation of Cannabis for medicinal and leisure purposes might be a cash cow for the government but for citizens a health hazard.
 One cannot walk through certain downtown streets and alleys as the air is thick with cannabis smoke and I often had to cover my face if by chance I was somewhere in the vicinity of smokers.
 Cigarette smoke was unhealthy but this is a ritual suicide pact that authorities have imposed on public.
 The opening of special de-addiction or safe addiction centres in the city might help control rampant addiction but I think it is hitting out in the dark.
-Travelling on subways one comes across young men and women asking for money for lame reasons, buying tickets, etc but it is not rocket science to decipher the reason for their begging.(https://en.wikipedia.org › wiki › Cannabis_in_Canada)
+Commuting on subways one comes across young men and women asking for money for lame reasons, buying tickets, etc but it is not rocket science to decipher the reason for their begging.(https://en.wikipedia.org › wiki › Cannabis_in_Canada)

 The rising accident rates, murders, homicides, suicides, robberies and break-ins…..
 Old timers say their city (Toronto) was never this way.
-They remember the peaceful streets, safe driving, no honking (now it is common sound in the neighbourhoods).
-It is a never ending litany and at one time I had to walk out.
+They remember the peaceful streets, safe driving, no honking (now it is common sound in neighbourhoods).
+It is a never ending litany of complaints and woes and I walk out from all the whining.

 Unionville, Brampton, Mississauga ….
-White neighbourhoods but slowly the colour changed to brown, black and yellow.
-Driving down Brampton streets one is transported to Punjab (India roads) and one begins to question the sanity of uprooting oneself if one wants to continue with old lifestyle.
+White neighbourhoods but slowly the colour change to brown, black and yellow.
+Driving down Brampton streets one is transported to Punjab (India roads) and one begins to question the sanity of fellow Indians uprooting themselves from homeland if they wanted to continue with old lifestyle.
 Their answer ‘ life is safe and comfortable’ is justified but then ‘old’ should be in moderation.